Highland Cow

 Where can I see Highland Cows in Scotland?

-You can spot Highland Cows throughout the Highlands, especially around places like Inverness, Skye, Aviemore, and Fort William.
-For guaranteed sightings, family-friendly spots such as Briarlands Farm and Blair Drummond Safari Park offer close-up views of Highland Cows.
+Highland Cows can be found all over the Highlands, especially around Inverness, Skye, Aviemore, Fort William, and Glencoe.
+For guaranteed encounters, Briarlands Farm and Blair Drummond Safari Park near Stirling are excellent choices.

 Are Highland Cows dangerous?